OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

 parameters include query and path parameters.

 You will need to prepare a body in order to call this endpoint to create your new user.
-You can click on the `Example Value` in the `Parameters` section to copy that value into the body for the `entity` parameter.
-You can generally delete most of the properties that get copied over.
+Clicking `Try it out` will populate the Request body.
+You can generally delete most of the properties.

 ![POST body](img/post-body.png)

-Make sure you use the corner of the `Value` field to give yourself enough room to compose your HTTP request body.
-If you switch over to `Model` you will see bolded property names for those that are required.
-This information is mostly accurate, but some endpoints have conditional required fields which is difficult to represent in OpenAPI 2.0.

-Click the `Example Value` to compose a body for your new user.
-The `entity` box is populated.
-The picture above says "string" for the `UserName` which is a terrible name for a user.
+The `User to create` box is populated.
+The picture above says "string" for the `Name` which is a terrible name for a user.
 Use something similar to the body below which will give the new user the admin rights necessary to do whatever future tutorials require.